Flu vaccine for people with long-term conditions

 - immunosuppression due to disease or treatment (including treatment for cancer)

-- with moderate to severe neurodevelopmental disorders such as cerebral palsy and intellectual disability
+- children with a moderate to severe neurodevelopmental disorder such as cerebral palsy

-- People with regular contact with pigs, poultry or water fowl
+- People who are in regular contact with pigs, poultry or waterfowl should get the flu vaccine.

 Find out how to get the flu vaccine.